-Lets you disable the controls on the front of the TV.
-Use this option if there are small children near the TV who may be tempted to press the front-panel buttons.
+Gives you a way to disable the controls on the front of the TV.
+Use this option if there are small children near the TV who may be tempted to press the frontpanel buttons.

 Figure 20.
 V-Chip Lock menu